TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Appendix

 \subsection{The training loss progression with and without the Adaptive Moment Estimation}

 Figure \ref{fig:adam} illustrates the training dynamics of a single TS-PEFT layer (the v\_proj in layers.20.self\_attn of LLaMA3.1-8B) with and without Adam-style momentum on the threshold $\tau$.
-In both subfigures, the blue curve shows the training loss, while the red dashed curve tracks the corresponding threshold value over training steps (right-hand axis).
-When momentum is enabled (Figure \ref{fig:adam}(a)), the threshold increases smoothly and gradually saturates around a stable value, while the loss decreases rapidly at the beginning and then oscillates mildly around a low level.
+In both subfigures, the blue curve shows the training loss, while the red dashed curve tracks the corresponding threshold value over training steps.
+As shown in Figure \ref{fig:adam} (a), when momentum is enabled, the threshold increases smoothly and gradually saturates around a stable value, while the loss decreases rapidly at the beginning and then oscillates mildly around a low level.
 This indicates that $\tau$ can adapt to the task in a stable manner without causing large fluctuations in the optimization trajectory.

-In contrast, when we remove the adaptive moment estimation and update $\tau$ using plain gradient descent (Figure \ref{fig:adam}(b)), the threshold trajectory becomes highly oscillatory and eventually drifts to a much larger range (above 0.6).
-The loss curve also exhibits large, persistent oscillations and fails to converge to a similarly low level as in Figure 3(a).
-This unstable behavior at the layer level is consistent with the degradation observed on downstream CSR benchmarks such as BoolQ: the dev accuracy drops noticeably compared with the full TS-PEFT variant that uses Adam-style updates for $\tau$.
+In contrast, when we remove the adaptive moment estimation and update $\tau$ using plain gradient descent, as shown in Figure \ref{fig:adam} (b), the threshold trajectory becomes highly oscillatory and eventually drifts to a much larger range (above 0.6).
+The loss curve also exhibits large, persistent oscillations and fails to converge to a similarly low level as in Figure~\ref{fig:adam}(a).
+This unstable behavior at the layer level is consistent with the degradation observed on downstream CSR benchmarks such as BoolQ.
+That is, the accuracy drops noticeably compared with the TS-PEFT that uses Adam-style updates for $\tau$.
 These results provide direct empirical evidence that adaptive momentum estimation is crucial for stabilizing the learning of token-level thresholds in practice.